kingster307/es6_practice/readMe.md

 -------------
 * treeDensity
     * number of trees/park area
+      * for each park

 * averageParkAge
     * sum of all ages/number of parks
+      * for each park

 * thousandTrees
-    * name of the park that has more than 1000 trees
+    * name of the parks that have more than 1000 trees

 -----------------------------------------------------------------------------------------------------------